puppetlabs/ticketmatch/README.md

 ## Jira Ticket status

-There are 3 sections which try to convey which of the Jira tickets are not in the proper state.
+There are 4 sections that try to convey which of the Jira tickets are not in the proper state.
 Each section will print a state for the section.

 ```